Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

+This command serves two functions:

+1. To change the address of a CAN-cpnencted expansion board that does not have address switches.
 The change of CAN address will not take place until the expansion board is restarted.

-This command can also be used to change the normal data rate, for example if the printer has CAN bus cables that are too long to support the standard data rate (1Mbits/sec in RepRapFirmware).
+2. To change the CAN bit rate, for example if the printer has CAN bus cables that are too long to support the standard data rate.
 All boards in the system on the same CAN bus must use the same CAN data rate.
+The default value of 1000 is suitable if the total length of the CAN bus is no greater than 40m.
+If the bus is longer than this, use 500 (for up to 80m) or 250 (for up to 160m).
+Values other than 1000, 500 or 250 are not recommended because these are the only standard values supported by the version 3 bootloader and the CANiap32 files (used to update main-as-expansion boards over CAN).

 The procedure for changing the data rate is:

 * Use M952 to change the data rate on all the expansion boards, one at a time.
 After changing the data rate on each expansion board, you will no longer be able to communicate with it, and you may need to power it down or disconnect it from the CAN bus to prevent it interfering with subsequent CAN communications.
 * Change the data rate of the main board last.
 Then the main board should be able to communicate with all the expansion boards again.

+An alternative procedure is being introduced and will become available in RRF 3.7 and later.

 ## M953: Set CAN-FD bus fast data rate